Dean’s Fellowship for New Students

 Eligibility and Terms

-Nominees must be new applicants to Master’s or Doctoral programs for admission in the fall semester and be enrolled full-time in a graduate program by September 2024.
-Only domestic students can be nominated.
-Fellows must show adequate progress toward their degree and satisfactory progress in developing their research skills to qualify for a second year of funding.
+Nominees must be new applicants to Master’s or Doctoral programs for admission in the fall semester and be enrolled full-time in a graduate program by September 2025.
+Only US citizens and permanent residents may be nominated.
+Ph.D. fellows must show adequate progress toward their degree and satisfactory progress in developing their research skills to qualify for a second year of funding.

 Criteria for nomination: